woluweb/a_different_domain_name_for_each_language/readme.md

    - it does not remove the language tag after the domain name
    - `System - Language filter` must be *enabled*

+[ edit 2023.04.25 ] I discover a new plugin released end of 2022 for Joomla 4 allowing to manage multiple domains.
+I haven't tested it myself yet, but here is the link: https://extensions.joomla.org/extension/languages/multi-lingual-content/n3t-language-domains/

 ## The 3 steps in detail

 ### Step 1 - forcing the correct domain name in .htaccess